w3c/wai-develop-training/_accessibility-training/workshop-outline.md

 ### Overall learning objectives

-After the training, managers and decision makers should be able to:
+Managers and decision makers should be able to:

 -   Explain the importance of web accessibility for people with disabilities and older people